Early Signs of Diabetes

 You can lower your risk of type 2 diabetes by losing extra pounds, eating a nutritious diet, getting regular exercise, and managing health conditions such as high cholesterol or blood pressure.
-If you have prediabetes, you can sign up for a Centers for Disease Control and Prevention (CDC)-recognized Diabetes Prevention Program (DPP), which can lower risk for diabetes by over 50%.
+If you have prediabetes, you can sign up for Lark’s Fully-CDC Recognized DPP, which can lower risk for diabetes by over 50%.
 Lark offers an entirely-digital program that is convenient and easy to follow.

 Common Symptoms of Diabetes in Both Men and Women

 While diabetes early signs may be absent or subtle, signs of type 2 diabetes can occur very clearly as well.
 They can be a reflection of too much sugar in the blood, and signs of diabetes in men over 40 can include:

 - Unexpected weight loss and fatigue, since sugar is not being processed properly

 - Impaired wound healing, skin infections, and numbness, due to damage to your blood vessels and poorer circulation.